 Dr. Merry FRCPI PhD reviewed 37 studies on Ashwagandha.
 None of these studies indicated safety concerns with the use of Ashwagandha for ADHD, except for one case.
 A healthy 32-year-old woman developed hypothyroidism (an overactive thyroid) after taking Ashwagandha.
 Research at an Ayurvedic clinic in India revealed an extremely low rate of side effects (only 1.14% experienced mild side effects).
 As mentioned earlier, it is recommended to avoid taking ashwagandha while pregnant because of the risk of miscarriage.
 In general, it is recommended to drink extra water when using ashwagandha for ADHD.

 Some adults with ADHD are at a higher risk of developing addictions.
-Because of that, some people wonder if Ashwagandha is safe to use for people with ADHD, without developing addiction.
-At the time of writing (September 2020) no research has been conducted into the addictive effect of Ashwagandha.
+Because of this, some people wonder if Ashwagandha is safe to use for people with ADHD, without developing addiction.
+As far as we know, no research has been conducted into the addictive effect of Ashwagandha.
 Because of the (psychologically) pleasant effects of the drug, it could happen that you become addicted to this feeling.
 If you stick to the recommended dosage, this is not known to be harmful.

 Try Ashwagandha to manage ADHD symptoms?